xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 ### Production Backend

 One of the advantages of SPAs is that the backend that serves them can be as dumb as a second coat of paint.
-Meaning that, no matter the request, the backend will always serve the matching public file, or the HTML entrypoint for your SPA.
+Meaning that, no matter the request, the backend will always serve the matching public file, or the HTML entry points for your SPA.

 Sadly, with URL splitting you'll need to make your backend a little smarter.
 Much like we did with Webpack's development server, you'll need to specify what HTML file to serve on which URLs.
 This can be done extremely quickly using an Express backend (which is what I do).